adamfoxman/adamfoxman/README.md

-- 👋 Hi, I’m Adam Lisowski
+- 👋 Hi, I’m Adam Lisowski!
-- 👀 I’m a Computer Science student on Białystok University of Technology
+- 👀 I’m a Computer Science student on Białystok University of Technology, currently working on a thesis.
+- I like Python and Unix related stuff.

 <!---
 adamfoxman/adamfoxman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.